GarrettArm/gnatty/README.md

 -or-
 docker-compose stop
 ```

-Note:  On each webapp build, the MySQL container will need a few seconds to prepare.
-You'll see when it's ready, when localhost:5001 gives a page.
-Until the database is built, the server will give bad responses.
-Wait a few seconds on first build.

-You'll soon see a base install Drupal at localhost:5000.
-And you'll see the drupal code inside webapp container mirrored on your computer at ./drupal_app/
-When you do a drupal sync from webapp container, those files will be mirrored at ./drupal_sync/

 ## To wipe the drupal project and start clean:

 You may delete the repo folder, then git clone it again.